By Gaisce Coordinator Michelle Murray

 The Busy Bees grandmothers group was set up.
-These grandmothers raise raising their AIDS-orphaned grandchildren.
-In different initiatives KH funded Singer sewing machines; the Busy Bees make items to sell at the market, we bought piglets and a sausage making machine (yes!), beads to make Zulu bead items, a peanut butter making machine to sell peanut butter at the market, seeds to grow vegetables, … all profits are used to buy food for their families.
+These grandmothers were raising their Aids-orphaned grandchildren.
+In other initiatives KH funded Singer sewing machines and the Busy Bees make items to sell at the market.
+We bought piglets and a sausage-making machine (yes!), beads to make Zulu bead items, a peanut butter making machine to sell peanut butter at the market and seeds to grow vegetables.
+All profits are used to buy food for their families.

 Mary has been constantly looking for support and doing fundraising.
 Pat Fanning, the former principal in St Joseph’s Fairview, on retiring, got on board and became heavily involved to reinvigorate the Sables Project.
-He has established a secondary school this January with twenty-five first years.
-See attached photo of the kids all wearing old KH blue shirts and grey flannels generously donated by the Parents Association Second-hand uniform sale.
+He has established a secondary school this January with 25 first year students.
+See attached photo of the children all wearing KH blue shirts and grey flannels generously donated by the Parents' Association second-hand uniform sale.

-This trip that the students and staff are undertaking in the Spring of 2020 will be an immersion project for them where they work with and spend time with the children.
-Or main aim is to raise money to sustain the project and provide a future for the residents of this village.
+This trip that the students and staff are undertaking in the Spring 2020 will be an immersion project for them where they work with and spend time with the children.
+Our main aim is to raise money to sustain the project and provide a future for village residents.
 The teaching staff are local, qualified teachers who earn a minimal wage.
-NO money is lost in translation.
+No money is lost in translation.

 There will be many fundraising initiatives held in the coming year and we look forward to the continued support of staff, parents, students and past pupils.

-The Gaisce students that associated with the project are:
+The Gaisce students associated with the project are:

 Stewarts Hospital, Palmerstown

-For over 30 years, the School has enjoyed a close relationship with Stewart’s Hospital, which has been providing services to those with intellectual disabilities just down the road in Palmerstown since 1869.
+For over 30 years, the school has enjoyed a close relationship with the local Stewart’s Hospital in Palmerstown, which has been providing services to those with intellectual disabilities just since 1869.

-Transition Year students make a weekly visit to Stewart’s to engage with the Service Users and help out the staff.
+Transition Year students visit Stewart’s Hospital weekly to engage with the service users and help out the staff.

-Pupils participate with great enthusiasm in the Stewart’s annual Flag Day, collecting money at local shopping centres and public places with such success that the total is regularly an impressive four-figure sum.
+Pupils participate with great enthusiasm – and success – in the Stewart’s annual Flag Day, which has regularly raised an impressive four-figure sum.

-The King's Hospital School Chapel Choir is delighted to entertain staff and clients every December in Stewarts for their annual Christmas Carol Service.
+The King's Hospital School Chapel Choir is delighted to entertain staff and clients every December in Stewart's Hospital for their annual Christmas Carol Service.

-In addition to its Stewart’s Hospital links, the School is always involved in fund-raising for many other charitable causes, running Fashion Shows, Talent Shows, Concerts, Non-Uniform Days, Bake Sales, Balls and Firewalks.
+In addition to its Stewart’s Hospital links, the school fundraises for many other charitable causes, running fashion shows, talent shows, concerts, non-uniform days, bake sales, balls and firewalks.